Banu Qaynuqa: Expulsion

-After the surrender of Banu Qaynuqa, Abdullah ibn Ubayy, the chief of a section of the clan of Khazraj̲ pleaded for them.
+After the surrender of Banu Qaynuqa, Abd Allah ibn Ubayy, the chief of a section of the clan of Khazraj̲ urged him to spare them and drive them away.
 According to Ibn Ishaq:

+Muhammad then ordered his men to let them go and said, “Let them go; may God curse them, and may he curse (Abd Allah ibn Ubayy) with them."

 According to William Montgomery Watt, Abd-Allah ibn Ubayy was attempting to stop the expulsion, and Muhammad's insistence was that the Qaynuqa must leave the city, but was prepared to be lenient about other conditions; Ibn Ubayy argument was that presence of Qaynuqa with 700 fighting men can be helpful in the view of the expected Meccan onslaught.
 Because of this interference and other episodes of his discord with Muhammad, Abdullah ibn Ubayy earned for himself the title of the leader of hypocrites (munafiqun) in the Muslim tradition.

 Aftermath

 The Banu Qaynuqa left first for the Jewish colonies in the Wadi al-Kura, north of Medina, and from there to Der'a in Syria, west of Salkhad.
 In the course of time, they assimilated with the Jewish communities, pre-existing in that area, strengthening them numerically.

 Muhammad divided the property of the Banu Qaynuqa, including their arms and tools, among his followers, taking for the Islamic state a fifth share of the spoils for the first time.
 Some members of the tribe chose to stay in Medina and convert to Islam.
 One man from the Banu Qaynuqa, Abdullah ibn Salam, became a devout Muslim.
 Although some Muslim sources claim that he converted immediately after Muhammad's arrival to Medina, modern scholars give more credence to the other Muslim sources, which indicate that 8 years later, 630, was the year of ibn Salam's conversion.